-Mirage-Concho and Mirage-Tamarisk 115 kV Lines
+Mirage-Concho and Mirage-Tamarisk 115 kV Subtransmission Lines

-The 2008 Mirage-Concho and Mirage-Tamarisk 115 kV subtransmission lines share an existing ROW south of Mirage Substation that consists of local franchise locations and easements.
+The 2008 Mirage-Concho and Mirage-Tamarisk 115 kV subtransmission lines share an existing ROW south of Mirage Substation that consists of franchise locations and easements.
 Between Ramon Road and Calle Desierto, the ROW is approximately 140 feet wide.
 From Calle Desierto to the southern edge of Tri-Palm Estates, at approximately Calle Tosca Drive, the ROW curves slightly to the east.
-In this area the ROW is approximately 150 feet wide.
-From Calle Tosca to I-10, the ROW straightens and is approximately 50 feet wide (see Figure 2-4).
+In this portion, the ROW is approximately 150 feet wide.
+From Calle Tosca to I-10, the ROW straightens out and is approximately 50 feet wide (see Figure 3.4-2: Existing and Proposed Mirage-Santa Rosa 115 kV Subtransmission Line Configuration).

 The 2008 Mirage-Concho line is on single-circuit wood poles in an easement on the east side of Vista de Oro, from Mirage Substation to a point just south of Calle Francisco, where it crosses Vista de Oro in a southeasterly direction to join the Mirage-Tamarisk line.
-The Mirage-Tamarisk line is on single-circuit wood poles within an existing SCE easement on the east side of Vista de Oro until it joins the Mirage-Concho line just south of Calle Francisco.
+The Mirage-Tamarisk line is on single-circuit wood poles within existing SCE easement on the east side of Vista de Oro until it joins the Mirage-Concho line just south of Calle Francisco.